karlstav/cava/README.md

 A quick demo showing off what can be done by enabling transparency and disabling window borders:
 ![transparency](http://i.imgur.com/QscuEh8.gif "transparency")

-NOTE: If you have issues with overlapping windoow, (fxp. if you click on the window, and it overlaps the previous one) you can change the following:
+NOTE: If you have issues with overlapping other windows, (fxp. if you click on the window, and it overlaps the previous one) you can change the following:

     window_keep_below = 1